Please be advised, these services are not currently being offered, but may be in the future. Please check back!

 These symptoms naturally resolve themselves in a few days.
 You will be given pain medication to address these symptoms over the first several days.
 Ice packs are also recommended to reduce pain, swelling, and tenderness.
 Your doctor will design a treatment plan with detailed instructions regarding what activities you can perform.
 Plan to refrain from strenuous physical activity for at least 1-2 weeks after the procedure.
 You may be instructed to wear a compression garment for several days following the procedure to protect sensitive tissue and assist the healing process.
 You must avoid any use of steroids after a Lipogems procedure.

-If you’d like more information on Lipogems injections in Sacramento, schedule an appointment at our Summit Orthopedic Specialists clinic in Carmichael, CA.
+If you’d like more information on Lipogems injections in Sacramento, schedule an appointment at our Summit Orthopedic Specialists clinic Sacramento, CA.

 6620 Coyle Avenue, Suite 303, Carmichael, CA 95608